Let's start by learning what SNMP is.

 The Simple Network Management Protocol (SNMP) is nothing more than a standard language that computers use to control each other and report important information.
 Its advantage today is that a very large number of network devices support SNMP, enabling them to work together.

 Because of the large amount of support, the question isn't "do I need SNMP", but "how do I support it?
 And how do I get SNMP training?"

-SNMP was created in 1988.
-At the time, it was simply a short-term way to manage computers on the Internet and in private networks.
-It replaced the earlier "SGMP" ("G" stood for for "Gateway").
+SNMP was created in 1988 and at the time, it was simply a short-term way to manage computers on the Internet and in private networks.
+It replaced the earlier "SGMP" ("G" stood for "Gateway").

-SNMP architecture is, in principal, very similar to the internet technology you're using right now to read this web page.
+SNMP architecture is, in principle, very similar to the internet technology you're using right now to read this web page.
 Your computer (or tablet, or smartphone) sends a standardized request to our web server.
-So do other computers around the world.
 Our web server responds by sending each of you the information you want.
 There are many computers in various locations, and our single server sends web pages to all of them.

-When you add a new agent to your network, there are a few simple setup steps:
+When you add a new agent to your network monitoring system, there are a few simple setup steps:

 SNMP uses five basic messages (TRAP, GET, GET-NEXT, GET-RESPONSE, and SET) to communicate between the SNMP manager and the SNMP agent.